KKR

 How KKR pioneered the leveraged buyout and turned a company

-In nineteen eighty-eight, KKR spotted an opening.
-RJR Nabisco cost twenty-five billion to buy.
-KKR had two billion in the bank.
-They borrowed twenty-one point seven billion from banks and used the company's own factories, brands, and cash flow as collateral for the debt that bought it.
+In 1988, KKR spotted an opening.
+RJR Nabisco cost $25 billion to buy.
+KKR had $2 billion in the bank.
+They borrowed $21.7 billion from banks and used the company's own factories, brands and cash flow as collateral for the debt that bought it.
 The math looked impossible.
 KKR moved fast.
-They fired thousands.
-Sold divisions.
-Stripped assets for cash.
+They fired thousands, sold divisions, stripped assets for cash.
 The company that once made cookies and cigarettes became a machine for servicing debt.
 Money that should have gone into factories went to banks instead.
 Every dollar had to count.
 Costs that seemed acceptable before became unaffordable.
 Then luck arrived.
+The economy strengthened.

 Watch the full reel free on MoonReelz — moonreelz.com